sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_3.rst

 obvious question: is the measurement any good?
 We will do this in terms of two related ideas: *reliability* and *validity*.
 Put simply, the **reliability** of a measure tells you how *precisely* you are measuring something, whereas the validity of a measure tells you how *accurate* the measure is.
-In this section I will talk about reliability; we will talk about validity in section :doc:`Ch02_StudyDesign_5`.
+In this section, we will talk about reliability; we will talk about validity in section :doc:`Ch02_StudyDesign_5`.

 Reliability is actually a very simple concept.
 It refers to the